Pre-Service Clinical Teaching I (TCED 4378)

 - Formal admission to the Teacher Education Program (TEP).

 - Upon acceptance into TCED 4378, students will be placed on the district's substitute list.
 As required by Texas Senate Bill 9, the district will conduct a TEA criminal history background check on each student.
 In order for the criminal background check to be conducted, each student will be required to complete all required documentation.
-Part of the documentation will require that each student provide his/her social security number and his/her driver's license number.
+Part of the documentation will require that each student provide their social security number and driver's license number.
 If a student does not have a driver's license number, the state identification number must be provided.

-Internship I Program
+Pre-Service Clinical Teaching I Program

-- Attending Internship I Orientation.
+- Attending Clinical Teaching I Orientation.

 - Adhering to attendance requirements and following the mentor teacher’s daily and weekly schedule.

-- Meet requirements to be eligible for placement on the assigned district’s substitute list
+- Meet requirements to be eligible for placement on the assigned district’s substitute list.

 - Become familiar with and adhere to the Code of Ethics and Standard Practices for Texas Educators, and the UHCL Student Code of Conduct.